ksayid/confidential-computing-education/docs/containers/confidential-containers.md

 - Provide strong assurances of data confidentiality, code integrity, and data integrity in a cloud environment with hardware-based confidential computing offerings.
 - Help isolate your containers from other container groups/pods, as well as from the VM node OS kernel.

-## [NEW SECTION] When to Use Confidential VMs vs. Confidential Containers
+## When to Use Confidential VMs vs. Confidential Containers

 You might deploy your solution on **Confidential VMs** if: